What opportunities will this course give me?

 • create, fit and assemble components to manufacture doors, windows with opening lights, units and/or fitments and staircases

-Apprentices will develop through on and off-the-job learning and are expected to attend Eastleigh College on a day release basis and on successful completion will achieve either:
+Apprentices will develop through a combination of on and off-the-job training and are expected to attend Eastleigh College on a day release basis.
+Prior to the independent End Point Assessment will be required to have completed either:

 • NVQ Level 2 Diploma in Wood Occupations - Site Carpentry